The name of this association shall be the Waycroft-Woodlawn Civic Association

 the transaction of any and all business.

-Section C. The Executive Board shall meet at least once a month from August through
+Section C. The Executive Board shall meet at least every other month from September

 Section A. Standing Committees